Rachel Coldicutt: Career

 In 2011, Coldicutt and Katy Beale founded Caper, a creative agency that made content for the Southbank Centre and Royal Shakespeare Company.
 While at Caper Coldicutt co-founded Culture Hack Day, an event that brought together the culture and tech sector.
 In 2012 they led the Happenstance project that provided residencies for tech workers to join arts organisations.

-From 2015, Coldicutt served as Chief Executive Officer for Doteveryone, a responsible tech think thank founded by Martha Lane Fox.
+From 2015, Coldicutt served as chief executive officer for Doteveryone, a responsible tech think tank founded by Martha Lane Fox.
 She joined in the early days of the organisation, with interests to democratise and open access to the internet.
 Doteveryone looks to make technology responsible through internet regulation and educating those working in technology on how to mitigate the unintended consequences of their products.
 Doteveryone have research the public attitudes of British people to technology.
 Having identified that UK tech workers frequently leave their jobs due to ethical concerns, Coldicutt argued that there is a business case for developing more ethical tech products.

 There are almost one hundred organisations in the United Kingdom that look to regulate technology and data, but they are not well connected to other sectors, and scandals such as Cambridge Analytica's interference with political campaigns increase public distrust.
 Doteveryone has proposed offering tech and ethics training to regulatory bodies, such as those working in electoral fairness.
 Coldicutt has spoken about the need for internet companies to be held accountable for their actions.
 In 2017 she delivered a TED talk about how to be "good" at the internet.
 She was named as one of the UK's Top 50 Most Influential Women in Technology in 2019.
 In 2020 Coldicutt left Doteveryone to concentrate on writing a book about equality, climate change and automation.